si/mlw/src/views/episodes/S10/adrian-lansdown.md

   - "productivity"
 episode: S10E02
 enclosure: https://pinecast.com/listen/63bc6c5b-dc2a-4b25-999a-09a0b4407b14.mp3
-image: /images/uploads/S10/On-The-Side-Reunion-Mike-Street-Sam-Hardacre.jpg
+image: /images/uploads/S10/Adrian-Lansdown.jpg

 ---

-The one when Si talks to Adrian about organising kids time with Excel, and not getting sucked into social media.
+The one when Si talks to Adrian about organising kids time with Excel, creating the ultimate home cinema experience and not getting sucked into social media.

 ## Show Notes